SreeniEadara/ElectriPi/README.md

 # ElectriPi
 A power supply shield for the Raspberry Pi.
-Capable of up to 50W (5V, 10A).
+Capable of supplying up to 27.5W to the Raspberry Pi and 50W total including auxiliary output.

 ## Features
 - Indicator LEDs for power in and power out